dora-metrics/pelorus/README.md

 ### Adding extra prometheus instances

-Edit the extra_prometheus_hosts.yml file.
+By default, this tool will pull in data from the cluster in which it is running.
+The tool also supports collecting data across mulitple OpenShift clusters.
+In order to do this, we need to point the Pelorus instance at these other clusters.

+To do this, creat a new variables file , `extra_prometheus_hosts.yaml`.
 It is a yaml file with an array of entries with the following parameters:

 * id - a description of the prometheus host (this will be used as a label to select metrics in the federated instance).
 * hostname - the fully qualified domain name or ip address of the host with the extra prometheus instance